 ALI: Mhm.

 AUSTIN: And that means that you- so you roll that dice, and then whatever the number is determines the outcome.
-One to a three: things go badly, you suffer harm, a complication occurs, you end up in a desperate situation, or you lose this opportunity.
-Uh, for four or five, you do it but there's a consequence: you suffer harm, a complication, reduced effect, or you end up in a desperate situation.
+One to a three: things go badly, you suffer harm, a complication occurs, you end up in a desperate position, or you lose this opportunity.
+Uh, for four or five, you do it but there's a consequence: you suffer harm, a complication, reduced effect, or you end up in a desperate position.
 Six, you do it.
 And then if you get two sixes then it's a critical and you do it with increased effect.

 In this case, I'm gonna say...that...you uh, there's a- a complication occurs.
 Um, you're like walking around, it's a pretty long train, you count like eight cars, nine cars of-of serious length.
 And then you hear them marching in.
 Like, a whole rank of pala-din.
 Probably twenty, twenty-five.
 And then you hear this like, giant slam of a metal door from one of the train cars being slammed down onto the ground.
 And you are literally caught between the pala-din who are coming and the inside of that train car.
 What do you do?